crowbar/barclamp-crowbar/doc/devguide/development/dev-vm-Ubuntu.md

    The hostname and domain names can be left at the defaults.
 The apt-get proxy can also be left blank.

+1. If you create a new VM using VMware GUI and start the server from a iso image as i did, you would want to download the cntlm deb for ubuntu and install it, set up the proxy configuration in the /etc/cntlm.conf.
+Note, the VM would not have internet access at this poiint, so ftp the deb from your local host to the VM.

 1. Once installation is complete, you can shutdown the VM (`sudo poweroff`) and subsequently start it in the same way, minus the `-cdrom ...` option.
 Or use the [qemu-kvm/start-vm](https://github.com/crowbar/crowbar/blob/master/dev-setup/qemu-kvm/start-vm))